★★★½ - A Review by Cameron Kanachki

 This is a solid fantasy rom-com.
 Although it doesn't get anywhere near where it could've been, it gets by with a little help from some friends.

-Yesterday was seen by me at the MJR Troy Grand Digital Cinema 16 in Troy, MI on Tuesday, June 25, 2019.
+Yesterday was seen by me at an advance screening at the MJR Troy Grand Digital Cinema 16 in Troy, MI on Tuesday, June 25, 2019.
 It is in theaters everywhere.
 Its runtime is 116 minutes, & it is rated PG-13 for suggestive content & language.